vsartor/ro/README.md

 Donna handles command line arguments.

-It separates command line parameters into three different types: flags, options and arguments.
+It separates command line arguments into two different types: parameters and regular arguments.

-_Flags_ are parameters that start with two dashes, and their presence/absence indicates their value.
-_Options_ are parameters that start with a single dash, and take in the following parameter as its associated value. _Arguments_ are regular names.
+_Parameters_ are arguments passed with the double dash preffix: these can either be _flags_, where their presence/absence indicates their value, or _options_, which have an associated value. _Args_ are regular names which indicate ro's execution path.

 Options and flags can either be global, relating to Ro's own operations, or command specific.
 Global flags/options precede the arguments and command flags/options come after all arguments.
 To illustrate, this is Ro's invocation map.

 ```
-ro [global flags/options] <arguments> [command flags/options]
+ro [global parameters] <args> [command parameters]
 ```

 Flags and options are validated, meaning invalid flags/options will cause Donna to log a fatal message.
-Each tool must specify which options and flags they expect to receive through Donna's `func ExpectFlag(string)` and `func ExpectOption(string)` and, following this specification, the tool's entry point must call Donna's `func ValidateLocal(string)`.
+Each tool must specify which options and flags they expect to receive through Donna's `func ExpectFlag(string)` and `func ExpectOption(string)` and, following this specification, the tool's entry point must call Donna's `func Parse()` for command parameter parsing and validation.

-Presence of flags can be checked with Donna's `func HasFlag(string) bool` and options values can be checked with Donna's `func getOption(string) (string, bool)` where the second value indicates whether the option was passed and the first value is the associated value if the option was given.
+Presence of flags can be checked with Donna's `func HasFlag(string) bool` and options values can be checked with Donna's `func getOption(string) (string, bool)` where the second value indicates whether the option was passed and the first value is its associated value, if the option was given.

 Arguments are consumed as tokens, one by one, by invoking Donna's `func NextArg() (string, bool)`, where the second value indicates whether there are still arguments to be consumed, and the first value is the consumed argument in